 Book a stay or call +507 301-3333 for information about day passes!

 Before going to Panama, I tried to research different foods that Panama was known for.
 I came up pretty empty-handed when looking on the internet.
 So instead, I waited until I got to Panama and asked our concierge at the hotel.
 I found out that Panama is known for its seafood and ceviche.
 The spot that’s known for this cuisine is El Trapiche.

 El Trapiche is a local chain with three different locations that serve up traditional dishes from Panama.
 The food was pretty good and I’d recommend it for seafood dishes.
 They did not have an English menu so prepare by having you Google translate ready.

 There is a lot of good food in Panama City that is not traditional Panamanian food and we were honestly more impressed with other places like Tantalo or El Caribe which serve up delicious food that isn’t necessarily Panamanian cuisine, but it definitely has a different style food.

 Metropolitan Park is the largest protected area inside a city in Central America.
 Lots of wildlife and plants can be found inside the park as you hike throughout the area.
 It is very easy to get to and experience this park.
 We spoke with people who said they saw sloths and other animals while there, but we only encountered an agouti while there which was very cute and basically a bigger guinea pig.

-So there you have my top things to see in Panama city with some helpful info!
+So there you have my top things to see in Panama City with some helpful info!
+There’s honestly a lot of places to visit in Panama anyway so make sure you spend some time exploring outside Panama City too like San Blas or Gatun Lake!
 I hope that you have a great time visiting this beautiful city.
 It truly is a hidden gem.